CompressYourVideo - Free online video compressor

 Most "compress video" guides for iPhone tell you to download an app.
 You do not need one.
-CompressYourVideo.com works directly in Safari, processes your video on our servers, and returns the compressed file to your Camera Roll.
-No app install, no account, no storage used on your phone.
+CompressYourVideo.com works directly in Safari, compresses your video right inside the browser tab using your iPhone's hardware video encoder, and saves the result to your Camera Roll.
+Your video file never leaves your device.
+No app install, no account, no upload progress bar, because there is nothing to upload.

 Why You Do Not Need an App